Dynamics of the Modified Emden and pseudo-Modified Emden Equations: position-dependent mass, invariance and exact solvability: Introduction

 On the other hand, it has been asserted that a point mass moving within the curved space transforms into an effective position-dependent mass (PDM) in Euclidean space \cite{Khlevniuk 2018}.
-Exploring/studying the effect of the coordinate transformation (that manifestly introduces PDM concept) on such dynamical systems deserves some attention, therefore.
+Exploring/studying the effect of such coordinate transformation (that manifestly introduces PDM metaphoric concept) on some dynamical systems deserves some attention, and is the main objective of our methodical proposal, therefore.
 This PDM concept has, in fact, inspired research activities on PDM (both in classical and quantum mechanical models) ever since the introduction of the prominent Mathews-Lakshmanan oscillator back in 1974 \cite{M-L 1974}.
-For example, a point particle moving within a specific set of coordinates may very well be transformed into an effectively PDM particle in the new deformed coordinates (c.f., e.g., the sample of references \cite{Khlevniuk 2018,Carinena Ranada Sant 2004,Mustafa 2015,Mustafa 2019,Mustafa Algadhi 2019}).
-Such research activities/studies have used both non-standard Lagrangians/Hamiltonians (c.f., e.g., \ \cite{M-L 1974,Mustafa 2015,Quesne 2015,Tiwari 2013,Lak-Chand 2013,Pradeep 2009,Chand-Lak 2007,Musielak 2008,Bhuvaneswari 2012,Carinena Ranada 2005,Mustafa Phys.Scr.
+For example, a point particle moving within a specific set of coordinates may very well be transformed into an effectively PDM particle in the new deformed coordinates (c.f., e.g., the sample of references \cite{Khlevniuk 2018,Carinena Ranada Sant 2004,Mustafa 2015,Mustafa 2019,Mustafa Algadhi 2019,Mustafa Habib 2007,Mustafa 2020}).
+Such research activities/studies have used both non-standard Lagrangians/Hamiltonians (c.f., e.g., \cite{M-L 1974,Mustafa 2015,Quesne 2015,Tiwari 2013,Lak-Chand 2013,Pradeep 2009,Chand-Lak 2007,Musielak 2008,Bhuvaneswari 2012,Carinena Ranada 2005,Mustafa Phys.Scr.
 2020,Ranada 2016,Carinena Herranz 2017,Bagchi Ghosh 2013,Mustafa 2013} and standard Lagrangians/Hamiltonians.
-Whilst the intimate long-standing \emph{gain-loss correlation} between the kinetic and potential energies is ignored in the non-standard Lagrangians/Hamiltonians, it has been kept intact in the standard Lagrangians/Hamiltonians (i.e., $L=T-V$ and $H=T+V$) so that the total energy of the dynamical system is an integral of motion \cite{Carl Bender 2016,Mustafa 2020,Mustafa arXiv}.
-In quantum mechanics, nevertheless, the focus was on the prominent von Roos PDM-Hamiltonian \cite{von Roos,Dutra Almeida 2000,dos Santos 2021,Nabulsi1 2020,Nabulsi2 2020,Mustafa Habib1 2006,Bagchi 2005,Mustafa 2011,Cruz 2009,Habib Mustafa 2013,Quesne 2004,Quesne 2019,da Costa1 2020}.
-It would be interesting, therefore, to study the modified Emden equation (\ref{q-MEE1}) under PDM setting.
-Moreover, a classical-state is identified by $\{x(t),p(t)\}$ \cite{R Shankar} and corresponds to a specific phase-space trajectory.
-Analogous to energy-levels crossings for quantum states (i.e., a signature for occasional degeneracies), we shall observe, in the current study, similar trend of phase-space trajectories crossings for the classical states (or in a more simplistic language, classical-states crossings).
-To the best of our knowledge, the current study has never been reported elsewhere.
+Whilst the intimate long-standing \emph{gain-loss correlation} between the kinetic and potential energies is ignored in the non-standard Lagrangians/Hamiltonians, it has been kept intact in the standard Lagrangians/Hamiltonians (i.e., $L=T-V$ and $H=T+V$), so that the total energy of the dynamical system is an integral of motion \cite{Carl Bender 2016,Mustafa 2020,Mustafa arXiv}.